What is the best Swiss broker in 2026?

 I have selected several Swiss brokers for this comparison:

-1. Swissquote, an online broker.
+- Swissquote, an online bank.
 You can read my complete Swissquote review for more information.

-3. Saxo Bank is an investment company with a branch in Switzerland.
+- Saxo Bank Switzerland is a Swiss online broker.
 My review of Saxo bank is available as well.

-6. Yuh, an online broker from PostFinance and Swissquote, is made for beginners.
+- Yuh, an online broker owned by Swissquote, is made for beginners.
 I also have a full review of Yuh.

 These are brokers that many people are using in Switzerland.
 And they are the cheapest brokers that I have found.

+Saxo has no minimum funding requirement for its default account, Saxo Classic.
 Saxo also has several account types depending on the initial funding.
-Starting at 250’000 CHF, you can get lower prices with the Platinum account.
-Since the entry point is very high, I will assume we are using the default account, Saxo Classic.
+Starting at 250,000 CHF, you can get lower prices with the Platinum account.
+In this article, I will assume we are using the default account, Saxo Classic.

 All of these brokers give you access to many stocks and ETFs.
 You will have to pay the Swiss Stamp Tax Duty with all Swiss brokers, so we will ignore it in our comparisons because it would be the same anyway.